 I moved here from Ottawa about 20 years ago.
 My husband and I have raised our three daughters here.
 We are a road tripping, dog loving, do life together kind of people.
 I am always looking for new and interesting things to learn and share.
 I am excited to be part of the Freedom Thinkers team again this year, and working with the students who attend.

 I grew up on the coast in the rainy (but beautiful) town of Prince Rupert, and have always loved school.
 After high school, I spent a year abroad, and settled in Prince George for university, where I met my husband.
 We moved to Fort St. John in 2006, and had our 3 children here.
 We initially came for only 5 years, but quickly fell in love with the community here.
 When it was time for our children to start attending school, I realized an untapped passion for education, which inspired me in two ways: first, to home educate my own children, and second, to head back to university to get my teaching certificate and Degree in Education.
-Now that I'm finished school (with a few years under my belt and two of my own children at Freedom Thinkers), I am so excited to join the staff in the truly great things they are doing for the lives of these lifelong learners.
+Now that I'm finished school (with a few years under my belt and all of my own children at Freedom Thinkers), I am so excited to join the staff in the truly great things they are doing for the lives of these lifelong learners.
 I have seen the difference this model of education has made in my own children, and I am honoured to be part of it!

 I grew up on a farm in Rose Prairie, and have lived in this area my whole life.
 I have two sometimes amazing teenage children.
 I enjoy being active and playing sports, especially hockey.
 I have done a lot of coaching through school and in the community.
 I also love music, I have sang with my dad for many years and I am now just learning to play bass guitar.
 I worked at Upper Pine school for eight years.
-Working with young people is absolutely wonderful; it is rewarding to watch then grow, learn and build confidence.
+Working with young people is absolutely wonderful; it is rewarding to watch them grow, learn and build confidence.
 I am very excited to be part of the Freedom Thinkers team again this year.

 I am a third generation resident of the Peace River area, a mother to two girls and a new grandmother.
 I have loved reading for as long as I can remember.
 I believe reading opens not only our minds, but our hearts as well.
 I am inspired by the power of the written word, and in awe of the ability a book has to transport the reader to a private place that is unique to each person’s imagination.
-I am thrilled to be joining the learning community at Freedom Thinkers Education for a second year and look forward to facilitating novel studies and learning with each and every student as they experience the wonderful world of books.
+I am thrilled to be joining the learning community at Freedom Thinkers Education for a third year and look forward to facilitating novel studies and learning with each and every student as they experience the wonderful world of books.